Top 5 Factors That Impact Your Credit Score:

 5. Hard Credit Inquiries and New Credit

-The number of credit accounts you’ve opened recently, as well as the number of hard inquiries lenders, make when you apply for credit, account for 10% of your score.
-It’s important to note that although a hard inquiry is unlikely to affect your score for more than a few points, it can stay on your report for up to 2 years.
-It’s recommended to avoid applying or opening several lines of credit at once, especially if you don’t have a long credit history.
+The number of credit accounts you’ve opened recently, as well as the number of hard inquiries lenders make when you apply for credit, account for 10% of your score.
+Although hard inquiries are unlikely to affect your score more than a few points, they can stay on your report for up to 2 years.
+Avoid applying or opening several lines of credit at once, especially if you don’t have a long credit history.

 Bottom Line